Anthony Callea: Early life and music career

 Anthony Callea is the eldest child and first grandchild on both sides of the family.
 He has 16 cousins.
 His family were builders, dentists and lawyers.

 Anthony Callea started singing and performing at age five after telling his mother that he wanted to be a singer.
-His mother sent him to a performing arts school and began vocal training with Liana Scali, with whom her remained until the age of 18.
+His mother sent him to a performing arts school and began vocal training with Liana Scali, with whom he remained until the age of 18.

 In a 2014 interview with Sydney Unleashed, Callea stated, "I started recording and writing when I was 16.
 When I turned 18, I started gigging more and eventually was working 2-3 nights a week.
 I also became a vocal coach and ended up having 32 private students a week.
 I was 21 when I auditioned for Australian Idol and that was definitely the turning point for me."

 2004: Australian Idol

 He was selected for the final 30 in the television series Australian Idol in 2004.
 Based on viewer votes, he did not make it through the first round of competition, but was invited back as a "Judge's Choice Wildcard", where his performance earned him a place in the final 12.
 The competition concluded in November 2004 with Callea finishing as runner-up to Casey Donovan.